- Educating yourself

 Vitamin C – Vitamin C is an essential vitamin for supporting adrenal function.
 I recommend doses of 500 mg to 3,000 mg per day, as tolerated.

-Selenium – Selenium deficiency has widely been recognized as an environmental trigger for Hashimoto’s.
-Selenium plays a very important role in thyroid function, acting as catalyst to convert the inactive T4 to the biologically active T3, and protecting thyroid cells from oxidative damage that occurs during the production of thyroid hormones.
-Selenium deficiency can occur when we have gut issues because of malabsorption from damage to the small intestine.
-Supplemental selenium has been found to reduce Hashimoto’s antibodies and symptoms, improve Graves’ disease health outcomes, and reduce the incidence of postpartum thyroiditis when taken during pregnancy.
-In my experience, a dose of 200 to 400 mcg per day of selenium methionine can help most people with Hashimoto’s feel better.
+Selenium – Selenium deficiency is widely recognized as an environmental trigger for Hashimoto’s.
+Selenium plays a very important role in thyroid function, acting as catalyst to convert inactive T4 to biologically active T3, and protecting thyroid cells from oxidative damage that occurs during the production of thyroid hormones.
+Selenium deficiency can occur when we have gut issues, due to malabsorption from damage to the small intestine.
+Supplemental selenium has been found to reduce Hashimoto’s antibodies and symptoms, improve Graves’ disease outcomes, and reduce the incidence of postpartum thyroiditis when taken during pregnancy.
+In my experience, 200 to 400 mcg per day of selenium methionine can help most people with Hashimoto’s.

 Supporting the Gut and Dental Health